ERA-URBAN/forecast-suite/README.md

 ```
 pip install git+https://github.com/ERA-URBAN/wrfpy
 ```
 Download cylc from [the cylc website](https://cylc.github.io/) and install.
-Add the directory with the executable to the PATH variable in `~/.bashrc`.
+Add the directory with the `cylc` executable to the PATH variable in `~/.bashrc`.

 With the command `deactivate` you can deactivate the python virtual environment if needed.
 It is time to logout and login so the changes to `~/.bashrc` take effect.